jonniek/mpv-playlistmanager/README.md

 ○ - rest of the files

 ## Settings
 You can modify behaviour of the script in the settings variable in the lua file or a `playlistmanager.conf`lua-setting file.
 There is a playlistmanager.conf file in this repo with the default values of the script.
+You can also pass settings from the command line on startup such as `mpv --idle=once --script-opts=playlistmanager-loadfiles_on_start=yes`.
 Saveplaylist will require you to set the path in settings variable to a path in your system.

 ## Keybinds
 #### Static keybindings